 Tri-tip is great to serve with grilled ranch potatoes, grilled corn on the cob and grilled garlic bread.
 It's also a popular choice for making grilled steak tacos.

 Bring a wow-factor to the dinner table with this simple grilled tri-tip recipe.
-It's so easy to cook on your outdoor grill and sure to become one of your favorite recipes.
+It’s so easy to cook on your outdoor grill and sure to become one of your favorite recipes for entertaining guests or holiday dinners.

 Grilled Tri-Tip